|Nutritional Guidelines (per serving)|

 Taste and add salt and pepper, as desired.

 Serve with hot baked cornbread and sprinkle with shredded cheddar cheese or tortilla strips, if desired.

-This chili has no beans and gets its heat from chili powder, hot pepper sauce and jalapeno peppers.
+- Making Your Spicy Chili Spicier: This chili has no beans and gets its heat from chili powder, hot pepper sauce and jalapeño peppers.
 If you want to raise the heat meter on this chili you can add minced chipotle chiles, white or black pepper, paprika, ancho chile powder, or crushed red pepper flakes.

-While Texas chili is known to be a no-beans-allowed dish, you won't be punished for adding kidney beans or pinto beans in other states.
+- Chili Ingredient Add-Ons: While Texas chili is known to be a no-beans-allowed dish, you won't be punished for adding kidney beans or pinto beans in other states.
 In addition to beans, beer is a frequent addition to chili recipes.
 Beer is added as a flavor enhancer that helps activate the spiciness in the chili.
-Top it off with some jalapeno pepper rings and finely chopped onions along with the shredded cheese.
+Top it off with some jalapeño pepper rings and finely chopped onions along with the shredded cheese.